+Calculation of the Program Influence Score

-The program’s influence score equals the maximum influence rating for any program element rather than, for example, the mean influence rating.
+The Program Influence Score (PI) equals 10 minus the maximum influence rating for any program element rather than, for example, the mean influence rating.
 This is based on the rationale that if any given program element had a great influence on the respondent’s decision, the program itself had a great influence, even if other elements had less influence.

+4.8.1.1.2 Calculation of the No-Program Score

-Evaluators calculate the no-program score using a set of questions that ask respondents to gauge their likelihood of building homes to the same standards and in the same quantities had the program not existed.
+Evaluators calculate the No-Program score using a set of questions that ask respondents to gauge their likelihood of building homes to the same standards and in the same quantities had the program not existed.
 Three separate responses are considered in calculating the no-program score:

-The likelihood, on a scale of 0 to 10, that the builder would have built their homes to the same efficiency standard (Preliminary Non-Program Score)
+The likelihood, on a scale of 0 to 10, that the builder would have built their homes to the same efficiency standard (Preliminary No-Program Score)

 If that likelihood is greater than 6, the likelihood of fewer homes being built to the same efficiency standard.

-If that likelihood is greater than 6, the likelihood that “for that scenario, what percentage of fewer homes would be built to the standard?”
+If that likelihood is greater than 6, the response to the question “for that scenario, what percentage of fewer homes would be built to the standard?”
 (Quantity Score = (100% - % answer) * 10, which will be a number between 0 and 10)

-The resulting non-program score is calculated as follows:
+The resulting No-Program score is calculated as follows:

-Non-Program Score = mean (Preliminary Non Program Score, Quantity Score)
+NP=MeanNPp,Q